manishgupta416/task-board/README.md

 ## About

-Task Board is a web-application which allow users to manage tasks, User can add new task , edit existing task , delete task, and drag and drop functionality to group tasks into different stages (Ready, In Progress, Testing, Done).Also User can see visual metrics of each group
+Task Board is a web-application which allow users to manage tasks, User can add new task , edit existing task , delete task, and drag and drop functionality to group tasks into different stages (Ready, In Progress, Testing, Done).
+Also User can see visual metrics of each group.

 ## 🚀 Live Link

 - [Task Board](https://task-board-v1.netlify.app/)

-## Features
+## Features (Usecases)

 ### Task Board Layout Page